Get to know the people in Café Thorium!

 Örjan Gustafsson (1997) - Örjan is a Professor in the Department of Environmental Science and Analytical Chemistry at Stockholm University.

-Virginie Sanial (2015-2017) - Virginie is now a Post Doc at the University of Southern Mississippi.
+Virginie Sanial (2015-2017) - Virginie is now at the Université de Toulon, Mediterranean Institute of Oceanography, France.

-Margaret Estapa (2011-2014) - Meg is now an Assistant Professor in the Department of Geosciences at Skidmore College, N.Y..
+Margaret Estapa (2011-2014) - Meg is now an Assistant Professor in the School of Marine Sciences at the University of Maine.

 Kanchan Maiti (2007) - Kachan is an Associate Professor in the Department of Oceanography and Coastal Sciences at Louisiana State University.

-Wen Yu (2018-2019) - Wen works at the Third Institute of Oceanography in China.
+Wen Yu (2018-2019) - Wen works at the Beijing Normal University in China.
 Her research focuses on tracking releases from the Fukushima disaster in seawater and marine biota.

 Crystaline Breier (2011-2015)